 Lack of training, staff shortages, stressful work conditions—all of these compound the difficulties faced by nurses and nursing home workers who care around the clock for dementia patients.

 With current estimates indicating an exploding population of elders with dementia, paired with the lack of qualified caregivers, we could be standing on the brink of an epidemic of elder abuse—all the more reason for loved ones to advocate for their elders no matter who is caring for them.
-If you suspect that your loved one has been abused in a nursing home in Kentucky, a nursing home abuse attorney can review the situation and explain your legal rights at no charge.
+If you suspect that your loved one has been abused in a nursing home in Kentucky.
+Indiana, Tennessee or Ohio, a nursing home abuse attorney can review the situation and explain your legal rights at no charge.